-When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a wet product containing just a limited amount of meat.
+When you consider the protein-boosting effect of the pea protein and corn gluten meal, this looks like the profile of a wet product containing only a limited amount of meat.

-Hill’s Science Diet Adult Light is a plant-based canned dog food using a limited amount of generic meat by-products as its main source of animal protein, thus earning the brand 1 star.
+Hill’s Science Diet Adult Light is a plant-based canned dog food using a limited amount of pork by-products as its main source of animal protein, thus earning the brand 1.5 stars.